Aaron98990/ways-of-the-game/game-management.md

 Offside: For delebiterate play, I will yell defender or deliberate.

-Call all offenses/fouls immediatly (including obvious ones, where I'm in the area, and in penalty area) - I will decide advantage.
+Call all offenses/fouls immediately (including obvious ones, where I'm in the area, and in penalty area) - I will decide advantage.
 Push offs and holding on the other side of the field you may see - call it and yell Aaron.

 For any offense which is card worthy: Raise flag up, yell if needed, and let's talk about it